Virginia Laws and Incentives

 Electric Vehicle (EV) Rebate Program Working Group

-The Virginia Department of Mines, Minerals, and Energy in collaboration with the Department of Environmental Quality, Department of Taxation, and the Department of Motor Vehicles will convene a working group to evaluate the feasibility of an EV rebate program.
+The Virginia Department of Mines, Minerals, and Energy in collaboration with the Department of Environmental Quality, Department of Taxation, and the Department of Motor Vehicles convened a working group to evaluate the feasibility of an EV rebate program.
 The working group will:

 - Review methods for structuring and administering an EV rebate program;